seek4science/seek/tech/releases/index.md

   fixed, for both Docker and Bare-metal installations, and the testing process improved.
 * **Batch registration of Samples through the API** - it is now possible to register Samples in batches through the API, rather than one by one, to reduce the number of necessary calls and performance.
-* **Updated to use latest version of Apache SOLR** - the Apache SOLR that was being bundled with SEEK, was no longer being maintained and updated.
+* **Updated to use latest version of Apache Solr** - the Apache Solr that was being bundled with SEEK, was no longer being maintained and updated.
 This locked SEEK to an older version of Java.
-SOLR has now been separated, that can be installed separately using the latest version, along with an updated configurations.
+Solr has now been separated, that can be installed separately using the latest version, along with an updated configurations.
 A new updated Docker image is also now available.
 * **Workflow API enhancements** updates the GA4GH TRS API, allowing one click execution of Galaxy workflows, and support for registering an RO-Crate through the API.